AlexanderLabWHOI/cs-sea-catg/docs/index.rst

 Getting help
 ------------

 In addition to this resource, there are a number of other really awesome sources of content out there about how to get around on the command line and with research.
-These include `Software Carpentries <https://software-carpentry.org/>`_.
+These include `Software Carpentries <https://software-carpentry.org/>`_ for computing and data-based lessons and `VisuAlgo <https://visualgo.net/en>`_ for bioinformatics algorithms.